Free UK Delivery on All Orders

 • Cold weather demands proactive maintenance — charge fortnightly through winter to prevent sulphation and capacity loss below 0°C.

-• Pair charging with diagnostics — an OBD2 scanner like the MOTOPOWER MP69033 (around £22) reveals alternator and charging system faults that cause repeated battery drain.
+• Pair charging with diagnostics — an OBD2 scanner like the V310 OBD2 Code Reader (£37.95) reveals alternator and charging system faults that cause repeated battery drain.

-• Invest in quality once — a £50–£80 smart charger for car use saves hundreds in premature battery replacements over its lifetime.
+• Invest in quality once — a £50–£80 OBD2 scanner for car use saves hundreds in premature unnecessary diagnostic guesses over its lifetime.

 Ready to try MotoPower UK?